TripTracer/TripTracer-api/README.md

 - Each time after following to preceding step, If you saw some conflicts, you have to solve those conflicts without removing the other people code!
 - Choose the right and the most appropriate title for your commits.

+## Prisma

+After any changes on the database (Prisma's schema) you need to run the command below:

+`npx prisma generate`

+This command will update prisma schema in the prisma folder.

 ## License

 Nest is [MIT licensed](LICENSE).